JelleZijlstra/lib2toast/README.md

 ### Unreleased

+- Fix incorrect line ranges in suites containing statements ending in a semicolon
 - Fix crash on statement ending in a semicolon
 - Fix crash on certain triple-quoted f-strings
 - Fix miscompilation of calls with arguments on the left-hand side of an assignment